-All groups scored significantly worse than the ‘least deprived’ socioeconomic group on all three tasks of WM.
+All groups scored significantly lower than the ‘least deprived’ socioeconomic group on all three tasks of WM.
 For the ‘employed, not materially deprived’ and ‘employed, no access to money’ groups, this difference was equivalent to a 5-7-month age difference for all three tasks.
 For the ‘benefits but coping’ group, this difference was equivalent to a 12-13-month age difference.
 For the ‘most deprived’ group, this difference was equivalent to a 12-18-month age difference.
 The size of the difference depended on the task, with FDR having smaller differences, and BDR having the largest differences.

 Ethnicity